seed-rs/seed-rs.org/crate/guides/0.8.0/event_handlers.md

 - `drag_ev` => [DragEvent](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.DragEvent.html)
 - `pointer_ev` => [PointerEvent](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.PointerEvent.html)

 There is one exception: `input_ev`.
-It doesn't cast `Event` into [InputEvent]() - it tries to get the value directly from the element, because in the most cases you just want to know the changed value and `InputEvent` doesn't contain it for some reasons.
+It doesn't cast `Event` into [InputEvent](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.InputEvent.html) - it tries to get the value directly from the element, because in most cases you just want to know the changed value and `InputEvent` doesn't contain it for some reasons.
 Example:
 ```rust
 enum Msg {
     EmailChanged(String),